Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Abstract

 \section{Abstract}

-We provide three $3$--dimensional characterizations of the \emph{$\Z$--slice genus of a knot}, the minimum genus of a locally-flat surface in 4--space cobounding the knot whose complement has cyclic fundamental group: in terms of balanced algebraic unknotting, in terms of Seifert surfaces, and in terms of presentation matrices of the Blanchfield pairing.
+We provide three $3$--dimensional characterizations of the \emph{$\Z$--slice genus of a knot}, the minimal genus of a locally-flat surface in 4--space cobounding the knot whose complement has cyclic fundamental group: in terms of balanced algebraic unknotting, in terms of Seifert surfaces, and in terms of presentation matrices of the Blanchfield pairing.
 This result generalizes to a knot in an integer homology 3--sphere and surfaces in certain simply connected signature zero 4--manifolds cobounding this homology sphere.
-Using the Blanchfield characterization, we obtain effective lower bounds for the $\Z$--slice genus from the linking pairing of the double branched cover of the knot.
-In contrast, we show that for odd primes $p$, the linking pairing on the first homology of the $p$--fold branched cover is determined up to isometry by the action of the deck transformation group on said first homology.
+Using the Blanchfield characterization, we obtain effective lower bounds for the $\Z$--slice genus from the linking pairing of the double branched covering of the knot.
+In contrast, we show that for odd primes $p$, the linking pairing on the first homology of the $p$--fold branched covering is determined up to isometry by the action of the deck transformation group on said first homology.
+As an application of the new upper and lower bounds, we complete the calculation of the $\Z$--slice genus for all prime knots with crossing number up to~12.